Treasury Resources

 ARPA SLFRF-Specific Resources

-These resources were created specifically for the American Rescue Plan Act (ARPA) State and Local Fiscal Recovery Funds (SLFRF) Program.
+These resources were created by MTAP specifically for the American Rescue Plan Act (ARPA) State and Local Fiscal Recovery Funds (SLFRF) Program.
 The guidance they contain specifically relates to the SLFRF program, and does not apply to other Federal Awards.

 Compliance Requirements Under the Revenue Loss Provision